ethereum-optimism/superchain-ops/NESTED.md

    environment variable, i.e. `export SIGNATURES="0x[SIGNATURE1][SIGNATURE2]..."`.
 3. Run the `just approve` command as described below to approve the transaction in each multisig.
+### Concatenate the signatures

+1. Collect outputs from all participating signers.
+2. Concatenate all signatures and export it as the `SIGNATURES` environment variable.
 For example, if the quorum is 2 and you get the following outputs:

 ``` shell
 Data:  0xDEADBEEF